Lurgan Celtic F.C.

-Lurgan Celtic Football Club is a Northern Irish intermediate football club based in Lurgan, County Armagh, that currently plays in the Mid-Ulster Football League Junior Division 1.
-The club was founded 1903 and reformed in 1970, and plays in a strip based on Scottish team Celtic.
-On 15 August 2019, Lurgan Celtic announced that its senior side would withdraw from the NIFL and implement new youth academy structures, with a view to restarting its senior teams for the 2020–21 season.
+Lurgan Celtic Football Club is a intermediate-level football club based in Lurgan, County Armagh, that plays in the Mid-Ulster Football League Intermediate B Division.
+The club was founded in 1903 and reformed in 1969 as the recognised spiritual successor (acknowledged within the club's crest).
+The club plays in a strip based on the Scottish team Celtic F.C., although it began with green and white candy-striped shirts.
+Lurgan Celtic forms part of the Mid-Ulster Football Association.

+In August 2019, Lurgan Celtic announced that its senior side would withdraw from the NIFL and "implement a new youth academy structure" and "restructure its youth academy", with a view to restarting its senior teams for the 2020–21 season.
 Lurgan Celtic resumed senior football activities at the bottom of the Mid-Ulster Football League pyramid, upon the commencement of the 2020–21 season.
+After the resumption of Mid-Ulster Football League, after the outbreak of the Covid-19 pandemic, the club made a return to the senior/mens Football League calendar for the 2021–2022 season.
+The club garnered promotions up the senior pyramid, and back into Intermediate football for the 2026–27 season.